Southwest Virginia’s e-Region Publications

 If you would like copies of these publications sent to you, please contact us by phone, 800.735.9999, email, or by mail, Virginia Coalfield Economic Development Authority, P.O.
 Box 1060, Lebanon, VA 24266.

-Next meeting of the VCEDA Board is scheduled for 3 p.m.
-August 15, 2019 at the VCEDA Office, 527 East Main Street, Lebanon, Va.
+Next scheduled meeting of the Virginia Coalfield Economic Development Authority Board is at 3 p.m.
+November 21, 2019 at the VCEDA Office, 527 E. Main St., Lebanon, VA 24266.

 Southwest Virginia's e-Region is marketed by the Virginia Coalfield Economic Development Authority - VCEDA - a regional economic development organization created by Virginia's General Assembly in 1988 to enhance and diversify the economic base of the seven-county, one-city, coal-producing region in southwestern Virginia.
 Since its creation, VCEDA has helped create more than 20,000 jobs.